Peer Review Articles

 Research suggests that organizational structure can influence the ability of actors to discriminate.
 In this research note, we examine whether the structure of state legislatures affects observed discrimination in correspondent audit studies.
 We find that increased legislative professionalization is associated with reduced discrimination against racial minorities.
 By analyzing thousands of emails collected in a prior study, we find that legislative professionalization is related to a higher likelihood that staffers respond to email contacts and staffers are less likely to discriminate against racial minorities across multiple measures of discrimination.
 Our findings emphasize the importance of substantively relevant heterogeneity in audit studies and identify a potential mitigator of discrimination—legislative professionalism.
 Our results also highlight the importance of staffers in representation and the legislative process.

 Nicholas R. Jenkins, Michelangelo Landgrave, and Gabriel E. Martinez.
-"Do campaign contributions facilitate access to government information?
-Evidence from a FOIA Compliance Field Experiment with US Municipalities."
-Journal of Behavioral Public Administration 3, no. 2 (2020).
+"Do Political Donors Have Greater Access to Government Officials?
+Evidence from a FOIA Field Experiment with US Municipalities."
+Journal of Behavioral Public Administration 3, no. 2 (2020): 1-17.
 [Article] [Replication Files: OSF, Harvard Dataverse]

 Whether political donors have greater access to government officials is a perennial question in politics.
 Using a freedom of information act (FOIA) compliance field experiment with US municipalities in California, Texas, Florida, New York and Pennsylvania, we fail to find evidence that political donors have greater access to government officials compared to engaged citizens.
 We contribute to the lobbying literature by testing for preferential treatment towards political donors in municipal government.
 Consistent with the extant FOIA literature, we do find that a formal FOIA request increases compliance rates and decreases wait time before an initial reply.
 This is an important contribution because, although many polities have FOIA laws, it cannot be taken for granted that FOIA laws will lead to transparency in practice.
 Testing the effectiveness of FOIA laws in the US is particularly important because state laws vary substantially.